Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Nudging using partial and discrete observations

-The turbulent kinetic energy exhibits a similar trend (see Figures~\ref{fig:tke_2d_discrete_nudging} and~\ref{fig:TKE_discrete_nudging_3d}).
+The TKE exhibits a similar trend (see Figure~\ref{fig:stats_discrete_nudging}).
 This may be attributed to the smoothing of the measurement field caused by sparse observations, which reduces the high-wavenumber content available to the nudged system.
-As a result, when the observations are very sparse, the simulation is driven towards an overly smoothed representation of the reference flow leading to worse agreement with the coarse DNS.
+As a result, when the observations are very sparse, the simulation is driven towards an overly smoothed representation of the reference flow leading to worse agreement with the DNS.
 This effect is more pronounced in the three-dimensional case, where the SMAG and D-SMAG baselines outperform nudging using such sparse observations.
-To examine this dependence more systematically in 3D, we next vary the nudging coefficient and assess its effect on the RMS error and turbulent kinetic energy.
+To examine this dependence more systematically in 3D, we next vary the nudging coefficient and assess its effect on the RMS error and TKE.

 Figure~\ref{fig:3d_mu_sweep} shows that the residual error depends strongly on~$\mu$, taking values between the SMAG error level and a larger saturated value as~$\mu$ increases.
 For small~$\mu$, the forcing is too weak to produce meaningful synchronization, and the solution remains close to the underlying SMAG-LES.
 For large~$\mu$, the system is driven too strongly towards the interpolated measurements, which again increases the error.
 These results indicate that an appropriate choice of nudging strength is essential, and further highlight the strong dependence of nudging performance on the observation spacing.